Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Parkour: now grants a Move action after using Grapple.
 [*] New ability: Predator Strike -> executes an adjacent humanoid enemy.
 If that enemy is ADVENT, you also reveal the closest ADVENT unit in the fog of war until the end of turn.
 [*] New ability: Thunder Lance -> use your grapple to launch grenades.
 Launched grenades have extra range and deal double damage to targets they impact directly.
-[*] New ability: Kinetic Armor -> misses grant +2 Ablative HP, up to its own cap of +8 Ablative HP at the same time.
+[*] New ability: Kinetic Armor -> Absorb missed enemy attacks to generate Shield HP equal to the damage avoided.
+The shield lasts until the end of your turn.
+This effect can trigger once per turn."
 [/list]